angelbarrera92/k8s-tunnel-controller/README.md

-# k8s-tunnel-controller
+# Kubernetes Tunnel Controller

-This project is an **MVP** demonstrating how easy is to expose an internal Kubernetes services to the worlwide with automatic TLS without cert-manager, DNS or opening ports in your home network/router.
+**ATTENTION:** This project is currently in active developing phase.
+It was born to demonstrate how easy could it be to expose an internal Kubernetes services to the worlwide with automatic TLS without cert-manager, DNS or opening ports in your home network/router.

 ## Based on go-http-tunnel

 This project uses the [go-http-tunnel](https://github.com/mmatczuk/go-http-tunnel) by [`mmatczuk`](https://github.com/mmatczuk) upstream projec.
+The server side component is running in a cloud instance.

+Ideally, this kubernetes controller will hide the technical details of the tunneling and expose a simple API to expose services.

-## MVP: run it locally
+## Run it locally (from outside the cluster)

 ### Requirements

-Basic requirements these days:

-- kind - kubectl *(of course)*
+- `kind` and `kubectl`
-- access to dockerhub (tunnel container image currently there)
+- access to Github *(tunnel container image currently there)*
-- python 3.9 - virtualenv
+- `python 3.9` - `virtualenv`
-- git
-- openssl
+- `git`

-### Let's go

-#### Create the (local) cluster
+### Create the (local) cluster

+*Avoid this step if you already have a running cluster.*

 ```bash
 $ kind create cluster --name tunnels